DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Experimental Results

-We first examine our approach on the dataset of~\cite{LevinCVPR2009} in~\cref{tab:levin_dataset}.
-Without manual parameter tuning, our method outperforms competing approaches by a wide margin, increasing the PSNR by at least $1.64$dB across the noise levels.
+\myparagraph{Evaluation results.} We first examine our approach on the dataset of~\cite{LevinCVPR2009} in~\cref{tab:levin_dataset}.
+Without manual parameter tuning, our DWDN method outperforms competing approaches by a wide margin, increasing the PSNR by at least $2.09$dB across the noise levels.
+Our improved DWDN+ approach further improves the results by at least $0.31$dB.
 FNBD~\cite{SonICCP2017} achieves favorable results among the competing methods.
-It uses a Wiener deconvolution as preprocessing, a neural network to remove artifacts, and a postprocessing step to recover detail.
+It uses a Wiener deconvolution for preprocessing, a neural network to remove artifacts, and a postprocessing step to recover detail.
 In contrast, we explore the Wiener deconvolution in a deep feature space and embed it into our end-to-end network, which is clearly more effective.

-Note that while our training dataset only contains blurry images with Gaussian noise of $0$--$5\%$, our method still performs better for blurry images with $10\%$ Gaussian noise than competing methods, highlighting its robustness.
+We then evaluate the proposed approach on the datasets of~\cite{SunICCP2013} and~\cite{MartinICCV2001} in~\cref{tab:bsds_dataset,tab:sun_dataset} and again observe a significant gain.
+The average PSNR of our DWDN method is at least $0.82$dB higher than the best result of~\cite{SonICCP2017} on the dataset of~\cite{MartinICCV2001} and at least $0.48$dB higher than the best competing method on the dataset by Sun \etal~\cite{SunICCP2013}.
+Our enhanced DWDN+ approach further improves the results by at least $0.12$dB on the dataset of~\cite{MartinICCV2001} and $0.19$dB on the dataset of \cite{SunICCP2013}.

 \Cref{fig:visual_results_levin5} shows a visual comparison.
 A state-of-the-art blind deblurring method~\cite{ZhangCVPR2019} based on an end-to-end network cannot recover a clear image (\cref{fig:visual_results_levin5}(b)), showing the need to further research non-blind methods and backbones.
-The results of existing non-blind methods, however, also do not fully recover fine-scale structures or contain severe artifacts (\cref{fig:visual_results_levin5}(c)-(j)).
-In contrast, our deep Wiener deconvolution yields a much clearer image with finer detail and fewer artifacts (\cref{fig:visual_results_levin5}(k)).
+The results of existing non-blind methods, however, also do not fully recover fine-scale structures or contain severe artifacts (\cref{fig:visual_results_levin5}(c)-(i)).
+In contrast, our deep Wiener deconvolution yields a notably clearer image with finer detail and fewer artifacts (\cref{fig:visual_results_levin5}(j)-(k)).
 As discussed in~\cref{sec:Analysis_and_Discussion}, our improved results mainly stem from the domain-specific network for image deblurring, which explicitly embeds a feature-based Wiener deconvolution into a deep network.

-We then evaluate the proposed approach on the datasets of~\cite{SunICCP2013} and~\cite{MartinICCV2001} in~\cref{tab:sun_dataset} and again observe a significant gain.
-The average PSNR of our method is at least $0.82$dB higher than the best result of~\cite{SonICCP2017} on the dataset of~\cite{MartinICCV2001} and at least $0.48$dB higher than the best competing method on the dataset by Sun et al.~\cite{SunICCP2013}.
 More visual comparisons are included in the supplemental material.